Skip to content

 Board Member

 Dr. James B. Stewart is a Professor Emeritus at Penn State University.
 He previously served as Vice Provost for Educational Equity and Director of the Black Studies Program.
-Stewart has authored, co-authored, edited or co-edited eleven monographs, including Introduction to African American Studies.
-Stewart has also published over seventy-five articles in Economics and Black Studies professional journals.
-He has served as President of three national professional organizations including the Association for the Study of African American Life and History (ASALH).
-He currently serves as president of the Manasota Branch of ASALH.
+He is currently a Senior Fellow at the Institute on Race, Power, and Political Economy at the New School (NYC) and Director of the Black Economic Research Center for the 21st Century.
+Dr. Stewart has authored, co-authored, edited or co-edited 13 monographs, including Introduction to African American Studies.
+Stewart has also published over 75 articles in Economics and Black Studies professional journals.
+He has served as president of three national professional organizations including the Association for the Study of African American Life and History (ASALH).
+Dr. Stewart is the immediate past president of the Manasota Branch of ASALH.

 The Honorable CHARLES E. WILLIAMS